Do you actually feel your glutes working when you squat?

 “Squats are great for your butt.”

 I have.
-I’ve worked in the fitness industry for well over a decade and I’ve been hearing people say this since day dot.
+I’ve worked in the fitness industry for nearly two decades and I’ve been hearing people say this since day dot.
 Sometimes it almost seems like the fitness industry consists of nothing but people walking around telling each other how great squats are for building butts, as if a couple of BodyPump classes per week is enough to get Sir Mix-a-Lot writing songs about you.

 Dig a little deeper, though, and we find a problem.
 Not a small problem, either.
 There’s a dirty little secret amongst these gym-goers; a secret nobody likes to talk about or admit to.
 The confidence and enthusiasm of these squat-loving, booty-building fitness-enthusiasts can be rocked with one simple question: